Private Prediction via PAC Privacy: PAC-Private Machine Learning Predictions

 \subsubsection{Threat Model}

 We assume a \emph{strong adversary} with unbounded compute.
-This adversary possesses full knowledge of the universe $U$, the secret space $\Sspace$, the prior distribution $P_S$, and the exact training and inference algorithms used by the curator.
-However, the adversary does not know the realized secret dataset $S$.
+This adversary possesses full knowledge of the universe $U$, the secret space $\Sspace$, the prior distribution $P_S$, and the exact training and inference algorithms used by the curator, but not the realized secret dataset $S$.

-At each time step $t=1, 2, \dots$, the adversary submits a query $q_t \in \mathcal{X}$ to the curator.
-These queries can be chosen adaptively based on the transcript of previous queries and responses, and can also be selected adversarially to maximize information leakage regarding a specific target in the universe $U$.
-Upon receiving $q_t$, the curator performs inference using the model trained on $S$ and returns a response, potentially injecting noise to ensure PAC privacy.
-The adversary's goal is to determine whether a target individual $u^* \in U$ is a member of the secret set $S$ with a success rate significantly higher than the prior baseline of $50\%$.
+At each step $t$, the adversary submits a query $q_t\in\mathcal X$, chosen adaptively from the interaction history and, in the worst case, adversarially to maximize what the responses reveal about $S$.
+The curator runs inference with the model trained on $S$ and responds with a prediction, potentially noised for PAC privacy.
+The adversary's goal is to infer the secret $S$: most canonically, the membership of a target $u^*\in U$, but also other objectives such as reconstructing a training example or recovering the trained model.
+We analyze these attacks in greater detail in \cref{sec:privacy_guarantees}.

 We note that this threat model assumes a potent adversary with complete knowledge of the system except for the realized secret dataset while being computationally unbounded.
-In practice, a realistic adversary will have limited computational resources and is unlikely to know $P_S$ or the training/inference algorithms used by the curator.
+In practice, a realistic adversary will have bounded computational resources and is unlikely to know $P_S$ or the training/inference algorithms used by the curator.
 Nevertheless, security established under the potent adversary model naturally extends to the realistic setting.